UMKR needs your support

 There are several documents in international law that apply to all countries and that clearly prohibit Israeli practices in Palestinian territory and Israel's treatment of Palestinians.

 PalestinePortal.org has a good page to introduce all readers to this subject, just a few minutes to read, They also provide more resources, on specific legal issues pertaining to Israel/Palestine.
-Click the picture to go there:
+Click to go there

 Legislation & Resources on Israel/Palestine

 Whereas, negotiations between the State of Israel and the Palestinian National Authority still have not achieved a just and lasting peace for the Palestinian people; and